Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Preliminaries

 for every test function $\phi \in C^{\infty}_c((0,T) \times \R^d,\R)$.
-Throughout this article, we will mainly work with velocity fields satisfying the following set of assumptions, which are classical when studying continuity equations in the Cauchy-Lipschitz framework, and provide standard well-posedness results for \eqref{eq:CE}.
+Throughout this article, we will mostly work with velocity fields satisfying all or parts of the following assumptions which are standard when studying continuity equations in the Cauchy-Lipschitz framework.

 \begin{taggedhyp}{\textbn{(CE)}}

 \begin{enumerate} \item[$(i)$] The vector field $v : [0,T] \times \R^d \to \R^d$ is Carathéodory, and there exists a map $m(\cdot) \in L^1([0,T],\R_+)$ such that

 for $\Lcal^1$-almost every $t \in [0,T]$ and all $x \in \R^d$. \item[$(ii)$] There exists a map $l(\cdot) \in L^1([0,T],\R_+)$ such that